 Defending yourself doesn’t require superhuman strength.
 You just need to know how to use the strongest parts of your body against the weakest parts of theirs.

-And that’s exactly what you’ll learn in this 3-hour workshop — simple verbal and physical self-defense techniques for women of ALL ages and fitness levels.
-Read on to see if this is a good fit for you and your friends or for the women in your organization…
+And that’s exactly what you’ll learn in this 2.5-hour workshop — simple verbal and physical self-defense techniques for women of ALL ages and fitness levels.
+Read on to see if this private training is a good fit for you and your small group of 2 to 6 people…

 You’ll walk away from this workshop knowing how to: